COS-IN/iluvatar-faas/src/Ilúvatar/docs/DEV.md

 ## Setup

-Following the commands in `setup.sh` to prepare the required dependencies.
+Following the commands in [setup](./SETUP.md#build-setup) to prepare the required build dependencies.

 ## Code Standards